shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 The first step that is **highly** recommended is pre-setting all of the Arm motors before beginning the assembly.
 All HiWonder HTS-20H servos involved in this assembly would be: Right Shoulder, Right Bicep, Right Elbow, Left Shoulder, Left Bicep, Left Elbow.
 The forearms will require one Actuonix PQ12 Micro Linear Actuator each.
 All correlated motor IDs are listed above in [Initializing Servo IDs and Positions], as well as instructions for how to set the IDs and their home positions.
 It is also recommended that you check the servo horn orientation during this time, following the alignment found here [Servo Horn Alignment].

 ##### Biceps
-The biceps will require a M3 hex screwdriver, 2 servo horns, 2 black M3 screws and 4 black rubber spacers from the motor package, 4 JST cables, 4 M3 x 18 mm tapered screws, 4 M3 x 25 mm hex screws, and 4 square-shaped nuts.
+The biceps will require:
+ - an M3 hex screwdriver
+ - 2 servo horns
+ - 2 black M3 screws from the motor package
+ - 4 black rubber spacers from the motor package
+ - 4 JST cables
+ - 4 M3 x 18 mm tapered screws
+ - 4 M3 x 25 mm hex screws
+ - 4 M3 square nuts

 As recommended with every step within the assembly, it is best to pre-thread the screw holes on the 3D printed parts.

 Beginning with the top motor placement on the bicep, attach 2 JST cables onto the back and right side of the Right Bicep motor (switching the right side to left for the Left Bicep motor).
 After completing this step, add the square nuts to their corresponding spaces on the inside of the Biceps.
-If you look at the screw hole from a top view, you shouldn’t be able to see the square-shaped nuts.
+If you look at the screw hole from a top view, you shouldn’t be able to see the M3 square nuts.
 If you can, this means that the screw holes from the Bicep pieces and the nuts are not aligned correctly.
 After aligning the nuts correctly, place the motors into the top motor space which should give you a prescribed alignment.
 Screw the motors in place using the M3 x 25 mm screws.
 The placement should mimic the figure below:

 Bicep references with JST cables: